 You know the feeling: Your hands start sweating and shaking, your heart is racing, and your breathing seems to get faster by the second.
 Yes, you're feeling nervous, and you do your best to calm yourself down.
 Just as humans can experience feelings of anxiousness, stress, and fear, so can your beloved pet.
 A March 2020 study found that nearly 70% of dogs demonstrate some level of anxiety-related behaviors.

 But while the thought of public speaking or going on a job interview might trigger these symptoms for you, it's different for a nervous dog.
 To help you understand what's making your dog nervous and anxious, we'll highlight possible triggers and symptoms to look out for so you can detect if anything is wrong.
-We'll also review some of the available treatments to keep your pup feeling calm and confident.
+We'll also review some of the available options to keep your pup feeling calm and confident.

 Triggers That Could Make Your Dog Nervous